Email-Permutator/.github/profile/README.md

-# Email Permutator: A Comprehensive Guide to Generate Email Combinations
+# Email Permutator - Free Email Permutator Tool

 In today’s digital world, email communication plays a crucial role in networking, business outreach, and professional engagements.
 However, finding the correct email address for a contact can sometimes be a challenge.
 This is where an **Email Permutator** becomes a handy tool.
 It allows users to generate potential email address combinations based on a contact’s name and domain, increasing the chances of hitting the right email address.